Black-Cockpit/NETCore.Keycloak/README.md

 ## Features

 - Full support for Keycloak's REST API
-- Typed models for roles, users, groups, permissions, and tokens
-- Filters for querying users, groups, and clients
-- Comprehensive token management and validation
-- Support for custom claims and certificate configuration
-- Authorization handlers for protecting resources
-- Client credential management and validation
-- Session management and validation
-- Attack detection capabilities
 - Comprehensive response types with error handling
 - Built-in monitoring and metrics